HEALTHY MUESLI RECIPE (VEGAN BREAKFAST WITH NOTES ON HOW IT BENEFITS YOUR SKIN)

 I started making this years ago when the choice in supermarket aisles, though overwhelmingly large, didn't really satisfy my families needs.
 Many were too high in sugar, and others were mostly oats.
 The ones that did potentially fit my criteria would cost a fortune and last only a few days in our house.
-Now, my family and I would choose a bowl of our homemade muesli over any store-bought option, even the fancy expensive ones.

 Preheat the oven to 180 degrees.